 Linda SutherBusiness Manager

 Linda came to ReUse Works in the fall of 2017.
-A retired aerospace executive, she found ReUse Works to be the right environment to take advantage of her business skill set as well as a place to grow.
+A retired aerospace executive, she found ReUse Works to be the right environment to take advantage of her business skills as well as a place to grow.
 Linda holds a Certification in Quickbooks Accounting, a Bachelor of Science Degree and is both a Certified Purchasing and Inventory Control Manager (CPIM) and Lean Manufacturing Administrator.
 Her favorite things about her job include helping people while helping to save the environment.
 It’s a brilliant idea and very satisfying to be able to play a part.
 She also loves that it is both a production and retail environment.
 In her free time Linda plays guitar, flute, sews, snow skis and volunteers for the Mount Baker Volunteer Ski Patrol in fund raising and business systems support.

 Caroline grew up in Arlington, WA and is now attending Huxley College at WWU.
 She is pursuing a degree in Urban Planning and Sustainable Development.
-She started volunteering at the Ragfinery to incorporate her passion for the environment and textiles and has since transformed into a staff member.
+She started volunteering at Ragfinery to incorporate her passion for the environment and textiles and has since transformed into a staff member.
 Caroline learned to knit over ten years ago when her grandmother bought her yarn at a garage sale and challenged her to teach herself to knit.
 She’s been an avid knitter ever since and can often be seen knitting while walking around town.
 Caroline is a WWU graduate with a B.A. in Environmental Studies.